 \section{Introduction}

 As has been noticed many years ago \cite{Shv} (see also \cite{TZTI, ZTT} and references therein) the accretion of ionized interstellar matter onto a neutron star leads to positive electric charging of the star.
-The reason is that the pressure of the emerging radiation acts efficiently only on electrons\footnote{Thomson cross section for protons is $(m_p/m_e)^2 \approx 3 \times 10^6$ times smaller than for electrons.}, while the gravity acts largely on protons.
+The reason is that the pressure of the emerging radiation acts efficiently only on electrons\footnote{Thomson cross section for protons is $(m_p/m_e)^2 \approx 3 \times 10^6$ times smaller than for electrons.}, while proton motion is determined mostly by gravity.
 Therefore, the generated electric field equalizes the flows of electrons and protons falling onto a neutron star.

 If one considers a nonrotating black hole (BH) instead of a neutron star, the above conclusions do not change \cite{TT, BDP}.
 However, due to the smallness of gravitational radius $r_g$ for not very massive BH the electric field at the horizon of BH can be strong enough, $E \sim Q_{BH}/r_g^2$, and the $e^+ e^-$ pairs can be produced by Schwinger mechanism \cite{Schw} near the BH horizon.
 Then electrons are back-captured due to strong Coulomb attraction in the vicinity of the BH and thus the flux of the electrons from BH can be neglected, while positrons are rejected away by the Coulomb repulsion.